 Introduction, history, and organization of both the dental and dental hygiene professions.
 A development of professional attitudes, aims, and objectives of the members of the dental health team.
 Familiarization with dental terminology.
+Prerequisite: Freshman standing in Dental Hygiene.

 DHY 101 Pre-Clinical Dental Hygiene (1-3)